 Tips for Successful Windshield Cleaning

 Maintaining a clean and clear windshield is not only an aesthetic choice but also a vital safety measure for any driver.

 Keep the following precautions in mind when giving your windshield a deep clean:

 - You should clean your car windshield last, after washing the exterior of your car and wiping down its

 - Wiping down windows in the shade or when temperatures are cooler will prevent the rapid evaporation of window cleaner.

 - Don’t use rags you’ve used for other cleaning tasks on your windshield, even if you’ve washed them.
 You could end up with a greasy, oily windshield from wax or other detailing compounds.

-Ensure Your Sparkling Windows LastNow that your windshield is clean keep it that way!
-This is simply done by keeping your car cooler and giving gases an escape route.
-Whenever possible, park your car in shaded/sheltered locations that keep your car cooler, such as your home's garage.
-You can also prevent off-gassing and the buildup of contaminants by simply cracking your car windows to let fresh air in and contaminants out (though this won't be possible on rainy days).
+Whenever possible, park your car in shaded or sheltered locations to keep it cooler, such as your home's garage.
+You can also prevent the buildup of contaminants by simply cracking your car windows to let fresh air in and the off-gassing particles out (though this won't be possible on rainy days).

 Call Your Local Glass Doctor for Windshield Repair and Replacement

 Got a chip in your windshield?
 From rapid repairs to windshield replacement, Glass Doctor has you covered.